ganoninc/trident-kloader-updated/README.md

   * iOS 9.3.2 (Frisco 13F69)

 * iPad 2 Wifi (Mid 2012) 16gb-Only-Model [iPad2,4 (K93AAP)]
-    This Device is a special case, its not possible to really support the device than through trial and error, since there are NO public keys for the firmwares which makes finding the right memory offsets quite the challenge.
-    You may still request support for this device, but dont expect anythingthing from it!
-    Also Trident+Kloader is because of said problem not useful for owners of these devices, they cant utilize odysseus anyway.
-   With that said, these versions are supported anyway, use at your own risk!:
   * iOS 9.1 (Boulder 13B143)
   * iOS 9.2 (Castlerock 13C57)
   * iOS 9.2.1 (Dillon 13D15)